Uncovering the Link Between Periodontal Disease and Alzheimer’s

 • Neuroinflammation in Vascular Dementia: Vascular dementia, the second most common form of dementia, also involves chronic inflammation and the reduction of blood flow and oxygen delivery to the brain, exacerbating neural damage.

-These studies collectively demonstrate the significant relationship between pathogens, chronic inflammation, and the deterioration of neural structures, ultimately leading to cognitive decline and an increased risk of such as Alzheimer’s and vascular dementia.
+These studies collectively demonstrate the significant relationship between pathogens, chronic inflammation, and the deterioration of neural structures, ultimately leading to cognitive decline and an increased risk of neurodegenerative diseases such as Alzheimer’s and vascular dementia.

 Chronic Inflammation’s Role